Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space

 with the matrix in square parentheses being the Wigner 3-j symbol and \(W_{\ell^{\prime\prime}}\) the harmonic-space power spectrum of the mask.
 The latter reads

-where \(v_{\ell m}\) are the harmonic coefficients of the binary mask, \(v(\hat{\bm r})\).
+where \(v_{\ell m}\) are the coefficients of the harmonic decomposition of the binary mask \(v(\hat{\bm r})\).
 The coupling matrices for the LOWZ and CMASS masks are shown in the two panels of \autoref{fig:coupling_matrix}.

-Generally, the direct inversion of the coupling matrix is not possible, because the loss of information due to the mask makes it ill-conditioned and, therefore, singular.
-One way to overcome this problem is to introduce bandpowers, which we do using \texttt{pymaster} \citep{Alonso2019}.
-Our bandpowers, \(s\), are a set of \(8\) multipoles with weights \(w^\ell_s\) such that \(\sum_{\ell \in s}{w^\ell_s}=1\).
+Generally, the direct inversion of the coupling matrix is not possible, because the loss of information due to the mask makes the coupling matrix singular and, therefore, the inversion ill-conditioned.
+One way to overcome this problem is to introduce bandpowers, which we do by utilising the public code \texttt{pymaster} \citep{Alonso2019}.
+Our bandpowers, \(s\), are a set of \(8\) multipoles with weights \(w^\ell_s\) normalised such that \(\sum_{\ell \in s}{w^\ell_s}=1\).
 Now, for the coupled pseudo-\(C_\ell\) in the \(s\)th bandpower we define

 whose expectation value is then